andrewhercules/checklists-swift/README.md

 ### Learning Outcomes

 As I am currently beginning the tutorial, my goals are to better understand multi-page applications and how to properly use the table view controller.
+I also want to better understand the following Swift concepts: protocols, delegates, optionals, and the weak/strong object relationship principle.

 ### To-do list